Our February 2025 programmes are filling fast for Midlife and Gap - get in touch with our friendly team to reserve your space.

 This is a great one for those quiet moments in the hostel.
 An endless number of people can play and it’s bound to have everyone deeply involved as different tactics are implored.

-If your poker face is not your best skill, then the next one might be a better option…
+If having a good poker face is not your best skill, then the next one might be a better option…

 Another great game to pass the time waiting in the hostel.
 Spoons will have you all fighting, laughing and scrambling your way to not be knocked out.